lQUBEXl/EVGA-B5-550/README.md

 * Main winding for DC voltage stepdown -- commonly branded by EVGA.

 ![](https://i.imgur.com/4ZT3AG1.jpeg)
 * Supervisor  IC is a Weltrend WT7527RA that hosts OCP, OVP, UVP, SCP, PG on its 16pin DIP.
-It's quite an uppertier one.
 Needless to say, testing will need to be done to prove that OTP is not only there as EVGA claims, but also functional (as goes for the rest of the unit's protections).

 ![](https://i.imgur.com/9J7V7Rf.jpg)
 * Fan is also used by Cooler Master's MWE Gold V2 1050/1250w [unit](https://www.coolenjoy.net/bbs/review/886445).
 It is a fluid dynamic bearing from Shenzhen Dongweifeng Electronic Technology.